 FLOP (Floating Point Operations)5

 The number of computational operations performed by a computer program.
-Often used as a measure for the amount of compute (2.1.7) used in training an AI model.
+Often used as a measure for the amount of compute (2.1.8) used in training [and using] an AI model.

 (AI) Generalization11

 Ability of an AI model to adapt and perform well on previously unseen data during inference.